Fabrica Trust

 Transfers

 When a token transfers to a new wallet, beneficial ownership automatically transfers to the new holder.
-The trust agreement distinguishes between:
+The trust agreement distinguishes between different types of transfers based on where the token goes.

-This distinction ensures that using your property as collateral or listing it for sale doesn't inadvertently transfer ownership until the transaction completes.
+This distinction is built into the trust agreement (Section 7.3) and ensures that using your property as collateral or listing it for sale does not inadvertently transfer ownership until the transaction completes.

 - Beneficiary burns the Property Token (via